tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 shallowCopy[2][0] = 5;
 console.log(original[2][0]); // 5, the value has mutated

-// Now we will see the other values are copies instead of referrences shallowCopy[0] = 10;
+// Now we will see the other values are copies instead of references shallowCopy[0] = 10;
 shallowCopy[1] = 20;
 console.log(original[0]); // 1, Same